 To hit my last punch on PageSpeed, I decided to remove everything that the analysis was showing as small issues under “Consider Fixing.”
-This included Jetpack, Disqus, VigLink, Gravtar, and Google Fonts.
-All these services added small performance downsides and removing them helped.
+This included Jetpack, Disqus, VigLink, and Gravtar – all of which are third-party services.
+All these services contributed to performance downsides and removing them helped.

 I removed Jetpack because I was only using it for Stats.